All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 209 SCHEDULED GAMES:

 - a) FAILURE TO APPEAR: All games are to be played at date and time and at the field locations indicated on the published schedules.
 No games will be moved, unless the procedure for game reschedules is followed.
-NO team may make arrangements to move a game other than by using the Got Sport game change request process, once schedules are final.
+NO team may make arrangements to move a game other than by using the Got Sport game change request process, once schedules are finalized.

 - c) Rescheduled Games: All rescheduled games, due to unplayable fields, lightning, or other events out of the team’s/club control must be rescheduled within 15 days of the original game date at a time mutually agreed to by the Coaches.
 USA will require the teams to use the normal Got Sport process of entering a game change request to get the game rescheduled.
 The schedule will be updated by USA reflecting the revised date and time.
 In the event the coaches cannot agree on the date and time of the game, it will remain unplayed, unless one team is willing to forfeit (without any financial penalty since the game is not scheduled).

-- d) UNPLAYABLE CONDITIONS: In the event a game is canceled by the referee due to unplayable conditions, the referee will complete the game report indicating the issues.
+- d) UNPLAYABLE CONDITIONS: In the event a game is canceled by the referee due to unplayable conditions, the referee will complete the online game report indicating the issues.
 Should a game be started and then abandoned due to weather or other conditions out of the direct control of either of the teams playing, then it will be deemed complete if the first half has been completed.
 Clubs who have to close their complexes due to rain, unplayable fields, malfunctioning lights or other conditions out of their control, shall notify USA 24 hours in advance, and USA will cancel the games.
 IN NO CASE WILL TEAMS NOTIFY THE OTHER TEAM OR THE REFEREES.
 Should a club not notify USA in a timely manner, and the schedule is not updated, then the teams are expected to show up at the field and the referee will cancel the game.
 Home team will pay the referees.
 Conditions out of the club’s control shall include but not be limited to standing water, field maintenance, non-functioning lights, and closure due to events organized by outside entities who have been granted permission to use the fields by field owners that are not a part of the USA member club.
 In no case will a club close its complex to USA-scheduled games for an event that the club has organized.

 - e) DELAY OF START: